Why Employee Value Proposition Matters

 Make sure your surveys are accurate.

-1. How well do you understand your employees’ perceptions of their jobs, the company, and careers?
+- How well do you know what your employees think about their jobs, organisation, and careers?

-2. What can you do to help them grow and develop?
+- What can you do to help them grow professionally or personally?

 Observing the workplace.